 A lot is said about time management and there are several techniques on how you can improve your time management skills.
-Any UPSC aspirant will know the value of time since it can feel like there is such a lot to study and not enough time for everything for the IAS exam.
+Any UPSC IAS aspirant will know the value of time since it can feel like there is so much to study and not enough time for everything for the IAS exam.

 At the outset, check out some basic facts.